evanshortiss/express-expeditious/README.md

 ### Status Code Variations (_statusCodeExpires_)

 #### Default
-The default behaviour for _express-expeditious_ is to cache all responses, regardless of status code, for the same duration/ttl.
+The default behaviour for _express-expeditious_ is to cache responses that have a status code of 200.
+Other status codes mean the response is not cached.

 #### Custom
-To have different cache ttl values for different status codes, simply add the _statusCodeExpires_ option, and specify the expiry/ttl value you would like to use for a particular status code in milliseconds.
+To cache non 200 responses and have different cache TTL values for different status codes, simply add the _statusCodeExpires_ option, and specify the expiry/ttl value you would like to use for a particular status code in milliseconds.
 An example is provided below.

 ```js
 var expressExpeditiousInstance = expressExpeditious({